 Although the liberal Free Democrats, who emphasize economic freedom and individual responsibility, are more aligned with the Atlantic Sentinel‘s views, their leader, economy minister Philipp Rösler, looks unfit for the chancellorship.
 Merkel, by contrast, has proven herself to be a wise leader since she first assumed office in 2005 — sometimes pragmatic, otherwise steadfast.

-Leftists criticize the Christian Democrat chancellor for entertaining alliances with authoritarian states even when she censured Russia’s Vladimir Putin for presiding over an erosion of civil liberties in his country.
+Leftists criticize the Christian Democrat for entertaining alliances with authoritarians even when she censured Russia’s Vladimir Putin for presiding over an erosion of civil liberties in his country.
 At the same time, she will not jeopardize a relationship that is critical to Germany energy security, especially when it seeks to wean itself off nuclear energy.

 For this reason, we advise against a coalition with the Greens.
 The once far-left pacifist movement will ask a high price for entering a government with the conservatives whom many of their voters despise.
 There are no tangible benefits for the conservatives in pursuing such a coalition, beyond appealing to socially liberal middle-class voters who might appreciate its cosmopolitanism.